varnikapv/varnikapv/README.md

 💫 About Me:

--👩‍💻 This is a Computer Science student passionate about tech and design
+-👩‍💻 I love blending tech with creativity to build things that look good and work even better.

 -🎨 Currently exploring the world of Machine Learning and Frontend Development